DATASCI 185: Introduction to AI Applications

 Aggregation bias: One size doesn’t fit all

-Treating diverse populations as homogeneous when the underlying relationships differ across groups
+Treating diverse populations as if they’re all the same, when the underlying relationships differ across groups

 Example: Diabetes prediction